 Pigalle's main walking street — Boulevard de Clichy — is a curious juxtaposition because the majority is a lovely tree-lined people street — formally the Promenade Jacques Canetti — with a single lane for cars on each side but flanked by dubious strip clubs, peep shows, sex shops, saunas, and bars.
 The city has made an effort to clean up the area in recent years, and some journalists even have complained that South of Pigalle (SoPi), between Pigalle and Montmartre, has gone Bourgeois Bohemian (BoBo).
 However, much of the area still has a long way to go to be properly BoBo.

 In particular, the Paris police warn that cabarets and bars in Pigalle are notorious for luring clueless male tourists inside with the tease of female companionship and then presenting a bill for as much as hundreds of Euros for the conversation or drinks.
 It is not unheard of for tourists to be beaten or drugged during this process.
 In a city where there is a decent wine bar on every metaphorical corner, there is no reason for a visitor unfamiliar with the area to take chances with a bar in Pigalle.
 Also be aware that the neighborhood gets worse if you head toward Barbès-Rochechouart metro station.
-Instead of getting a drink in Pigalle, give Le Marais or Rue Mouffetard a spin.
+Nevertheless, if you would like a nightlife experience in Pigalle, there is a well-reviewed — and very cheap — Paris Pub Crawl based in the neighborhood that you could book.
+Alternately, instead of getting a drink in Pigalle, give Le Marais or Rue Mouffetard a spin.